wearearima/big-data-platform/examples/README.md

 Of course, the same effect (saving the data to Postgres) could be accomplished in one step without saving to MinIO as an intermediary step.
 We chose this method for illustration purposes.

-The workflows can be submitted as before:
+The workflow can be submitted as before:

 ```
 argo submit -n argo --watch 1-download-and-send-to-postgres.yaml -p start-decade=195 -p end-decade=198